Go Back

 • 1 can tomato passata 400g/14oz

-• 1 tbsp dark soy sauce or regular soy sauce
+• 1 tablespoon dark soy sauce or regular soy sauce

 • Salt and pepper